 Depending on the number and location of the treatment areas, your surgeon may have more specific instructions regarding your recovery.
 In addition, do not expect to see your complete results immediately after surgery.
 The American Board of Cosmetic Surgery estimates that most patients see their final results between two and three months after their procedure.

 The delay is caused by fat tissue breaking down after the initial exposure to radiofrequency waves.
 Without the cannula present to immediately drain out these liquefied cells, it can take your body several weeks to process and dispose of them.
 As a result, you will have to be a little patient.
 The delay also allows for a smooth transition to your new, slimmer contours, making it easy to keep BodyTite as your own little secret if you wish.

 As with all procedures, BodyTite isn’t right for everyone.
 Dr. Brent will want to make sure you are in good physical health and that you’re relatively close to your body goals.
 RFAL specifically targets stubborn pockets of fat, so it is not a replacement for major weight loss.
 Potential patients with loose skin will also need to undergo an evaluation to determine whether or not BodyTite is the right procedure for them.

 Ultimately, the best results rest with the best surgeon.
-Dr. Brent Moelleken is a double board-certified plastic surgeon serving both Beverly Hills and Santa Barbara communities.
+Dr. Brent Moelleken is a double board-certified plastic surgeon serving both Beverly Hills and Los Angeles communities.
 With years of expertise as a practitioner and researcher in the field of plastic surgery, he will be able to guide you towards the best procedures for your unique body, even if it isn’t non-surgical body contouring.
 Request a consultation today.